 This delicacy was one of my favorites.
 Also called Zamboanga Rolls, this dessert, usually eaten as a snack, is made from fine rice flour and water.
 The thick mixture is then poured into a strainer with small holes, rolled, and fried in a pan.
 These crispy rolls had a very light and pleasing taste like a wafer.

 Lokot-Lokot is available in most restaurants in Zamboanga.

 Saging Prito / Saging Rebosao

-One simple but truly delicious local food is called Saging Prito, it is fried Saba bananas with a light coating of brown sugar.
-One interesting version of Saging Prito is the one served in Lantaka Hotel, it is served with coco jam dip.
+One simple but truly delicious local food is Saging Prito, fried Saba bananas with a light coating of brown sugar.
+One interesting version of Saging Prito is the one served in Lantaka Hotel.
+It is served with coco jam dip.

-Zamboanga has their own version of Tamales.
-Unlike the one in Pampanga with Pork, chicken and Egg toppings, Zamboanga Tamales is stuffed with Vermicelli noodles and prawns.
+Zamboanga has its own version of Tamales.
+Unlike in Pampanga with Pork, chicken, and Egg toppings, Zamboanga Tamales is stuffed with Vermicelli noodles and prawns.

 I was really satiated when we finished sampling all the dishes served to us.
 Aside from the amount of food we ate, what made me fully satisfied with this culinary tour was that it encompassed the flavors of Zamboanga—from spicy, boiled, grilled meat, to vegetables, to seafood, to sweet desserts.

-Coconut milk was a staple ingredient in most of the dishes and it was interesting how its usage varied from one meal to another.
-The diversity of the flavors only served as a reminder that not just the Zamboanga peninsula, but also the entire Philippine archipelago, is truly a colorful, beautiful country.
+Coconut milk was a staple ingredient in most dishes, and it was interesting how its usage varied from one meal to another.
+The diversity of the flavors only served as a reminder that the Zamboanga peninsula and the entire Philippine archipelago is truly a colorful, beautiful country.